FancyWhale69/T5_slack_links/README.md

-# T5_slack_links:
+# T5C05 Slack links:
-This repo contain all the links sent to T5C05 channel on slack.
+This repo contain all the links sent to T5C05 channel on Slack.

 # How is it organized?
 All the links are orginized by module for example all the links sent during module one will be grouped together.